-What’s it like to live with Dissociative Identity Disorder ?
+What's it like to live with depersonalization in dissociative identity disorder ?
 Articulating the answer is challenging for me.
-Partly because I don’t know what it’s like to live without DID; partly because describing it requires a base-line level of awareness that dissociation by nature impedes.
-And partly because the question is so large, sort of like asking what it’s like to be female.
-Breaking dissociation down into the five primary ways it manifests makes illuminating the experience of living with Dissociative Identity Disorder easier.
-Depersonalization – the feeling that you’re separate from your body – is the first.
+Partly because I don't know what it's like to live without DID; partly because describing it requires a base-line level of awareness that dissociation by nature impedes.
+And partly because the question is so large, sort of like asking what it's like to be female.
+Breaking dissociation down into the five primary ways it manifests makes illuminating the experience of living with dissociative identity disorder easier.
+Depersonalization - the feeling that you're separate from your body - is the first.

 Depersonalization is the sense of being detached from, or "not in" one's body.
 This is what is often referred to as an "out-of-body" experience.
 However, some people report rather profound alienation from their bodies, a sense that they do not recognize themselves in the mirror, recognize their face, or simply feel not "connected" to their bodies in ways which are challenging to articulate.

 I used to take meditation classes.
 One of the exercises was to imagine yourself outside your body.
 The idea was to learn to recognize when we lose touch with ourselves and the present moment so we can re-engage.
 To achieve that, the instructor encouraged us to shift conscious awareness to other parts of the room and look back on our bodies sitting in the chairs.
 It sounds like depersonalization.